 10. Title Issues in Tenancy in Common

-A rare thing, but sometimes co-owners own a real estate property as tenants in common, for example, if they were siblings who inherited a house from their parents together.
+It is a rare thing, but sometimes co-owners own a real estate property as tenants in common, for example, if they were siblings who inherited a house from their parents together.

 To Wrap Up

-In conclusion, when dealing with property especially real estate and its title ownership, one should first decide if the situation requires a probate proceeding or not by contacting some legal personnel, well versed in title issues.
+In conclusion, when dealing with property, especially real estate and its title ownership, one should first decide if the situation requires a probate proceeding or not by contacting some legal personnel, well versed in title issues.
 While transferring the title, ensure that all legal documents are correct and all interested parties are contacted and informed of the situation.